facelessuser/backrefs/docs/src/markdown/index.md

     `\X`, `\m` and `\M` are also features already present in Regex.

-    `\c`, `\l`, `L` and `L` are not used as some of these flags are already taken by Regex itself  These references are just shortcuts for the related POSIX properties in Backrefs.
+    `\c`, `\l`, `L` and `L` are not used as some of these flags are already taken by Regex itself.
+These references are just shortcuts for the related POSIX properties which can be accessed in different ways.

 Back\ References | Description
 ---------------- | -----------